 The actuarial value of assets was determined on a market related basis.
 The asset valuation method recognizes assumed investment income fully each year.
 Differences between actual and assumed investment income were phased in over a closed five-year period.
 Investments in the State of Connecticut Combined Investment Funds were verified as part of our audit of the State Treasurer.
 Receipts consisted mainly of investment income and employee and municipal contributions.
-The increase in receipts during the 1999-2000 fiscal year was mainly due to gain on the sale of investments of \$24,727,826 and an increase in employee and municipal contributions of \$16,489,433; the decrease in receipts during the 2000-2001 fiscal year was mainly due to a reduction in gain on the sale of investments of \$24,718,328 and a decrease in employee and municipal contributions of \$18,032,567, per Retirement Division financial statements.
-Pensions paid to retired members were financed by the Municipal Employees' Retirement Fund
+The increase in receipts during the 2002-2003 fiscal year was mainly due to the net increase of \$8,792,070 derived from interest and investment income and the gain on the sale of investments; the decrease in receipts during the 2001-2002 fiscal year was mainly due to a net reduction in interest and investment income of \$1,425,763, per Retirement Division financial statements.
+Pensions paid to retired members were financed by the Municipal Employees' Retirement Fund.